 - Discount terms: Barnes & Noble expects to receive a regular trade discount from Ingram/Lightning Source.
-This means that the publisher would need to sell to Ingram/Lightning Source at a discount that permits Ingram/Lightning Source to offer Barnes & Noble a regular trade discount (55% minimum wholesale discount).
+This means that the publisher would need to set a wholesale discount of 55% when setting up their title.

-- Discount and returnability should stay the same for the life of the book: If a Barnes & Noble buyer agrees to stock a book in our stores that is available at a regular trade discount and returnable, our expectation is that the Lightning Source terms will stay the same for the life of the book.
-A change to short discount or nonreturnable after we have already begun stocking and replenishing the book is not permitted.
+- Discount and returnability should stay the same for the life of the book: If a Barnes & Noble buyer agrees to stock a book in their stores that is available at a regular trade discount and returnable, they expect the terms will stay the same for the life of the book.
+A change to short discount or nonreturnable after they have already begun stocking and replenishing the book is not permitted.

-- Barcode: A book that we stock in our stores needs a consumer readable retail price and a bar code that has a bar code extension with embedded retail price.
+- Barcode: A book that Barnes and Noble stocks in their stores needs a consumer readable retail price and a bar code that has a bar code extension with embedded retail price.
 Below is an image of what a compliant barcode should typically look like.

 - Title and author on spine of the book: Every book stocked in Barnes & Noble stores needs to show the title and the author on the spine.
 Even if the book has a low page count with a very thin spine, a title and author still must be visible on the spine.
 Many books are shelved spine-out in Barnes & Noble stores.
 Books without a title and author on the spine will be invisible, not easily browsed by customers, and not easily found by booksellers.